oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ## C.2 JADN Format

-# Appendix D. Conformance Tests
-Specifications including correct and incorrect definitions used to check implementation conformance.

-# Appendix E. Examples in JADN format
+# Appendix D. Examples in JADN format
 This appendix contains the JADN definitions for all JADN-IDL examples in this document.

 **[Section 3.1.2 Examples](#312-examples):**